Big Faith in Small Hearts

 At the heart of Neos is a simple but powerful strategy: reach the child, and you open the door to the family.

-Children take home Bible lessons, assignments, and conversations that introduce their parents and guardians to the Gospel—often for the first time.
+Children take home Bible lessons, assignments, and conversations that introduce their parents and guardians to the gospel—often for the first time.
 As families come to faith, discipleship begins to take root within the home itself.

 The testimonies are both moving and unmistakably God-driven:

-A boy with a medical condition finds Christ: A young boy with a severe medical condition came to the school for extra attention—and encountered Christ.
+• A young boy with a severe medical condition came to the school for extra attention—and encountered Christ.
 Today, his faith is influencing his entire family.

-Two sisters bring the Gospel home: Two girls faithfully walked themselves to a weekly Bible and Breakfast program for months.
+• Two girls faithfully walked themselves to a weekly Bible and Breakfast program for months.
 Through the materials sent home, their mother came to faith—and even a previously unbelieving sibling now believes.

 These are not isolated stories—they are evidence of God’s transforming power at work through faithful ministry.